 TIP #6 – Use a Digital Camera When You Can

-Equipment is important, but sometimes you don’t have a digital camera with you, so you use your iPhone or Android (or tablet).
+Equipment is important, but sometimes you don’t have a digital camera with you, so you use your smartphone.
 The resolution may not be large enough for you to blow up your shot if you’re wanting a larger 16×20 of your picture.
-You may only be able to blog the image up to 5×7, for example.
-If you think you may want to blow something up bigger, use your digital camera when taking the shot, not your cell phone, and set the resolution higher.
-Snapfish has a good explanation and guide on resolutions.
+You may only be able to blow up the image up to 5×7, for example.

 TIP #7 – Get Frames From the Thrift Store!

-And of course you know I’m going to recommend getting frames from the thrift store!
-Try sales days so you can get them even cheaper when they’re 25% – 50% off thrifted prices.
+And of course, you know I’m going to recommend getting frames from the thrift store!
+Try sales days so you can get them even cheaper on 50% off sales days at the thrift store.

 TIP # 8 – Look For Print Specials Online

 I’ve had great success with printing from Shutterfly.com.
-I have used SnapFish.com years ago and hated the way the colors were “off.”
-Try your local CVS, too.
+(Try your local Walgreens, too, although their 4×6 prints weren’t the best when I ordered them).
 I’ve heard that Groupon has photography deals, too.
 I personally prefer Shutterfly because you can “pre-pay” and get prints for as little as 10 cents each for 4×6 prints.
-For larger prints, at Shutterfly you’ll pay about $18.
+For larger prints at Shutterfly, you’ll pay about $18.
 Look for coupons!

 Here’s a site I found recently called CanvasWorld.com (no affiliation).
 If you enter the coupon code “RADIO” you get 35% off and free shipping.
 I tried to see how much this canvas print would cost at 16×20 and it was only $59, which is MUCH cheaper than any other sites I checked for canvas prints!